MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/hyper-converged-solution-using-storage-spaces-direct.md

 When you install Windows Server 2016 using the Setup wizard, you may be able to choose between Windows Server 2016 and Windows Server 2016 (Server with Desktop Experience).
 The Server with Desktop Experience option is the Windows Server 2016 equivalent of the Full installation option available in Windows Server 2012 R2 with the Desktop Experience feature installed.
 If you don't make a choice in the Setup wizard, Windows Server 2016 is installed with the Server Core installation option.
 The Server Core option reduces the space required on disk, the potential attack surface, and especially the servicing requirements, so we recommend that you choose the Server Core installation unless you have a particular need for the additional user interface elements and graphical management tools that are included in the Server with Desktop Experience option.

-For more information about these two installation options, see [Installation Options for Windows Server 2016](../../get-started/Installation-Options-for-Windows-Server-2016-Technical-Preview.md).
+For more information about these two installation options, see [Installation Options for Windows Server 2016](../../get-started/Windows-Server-2016.md).
-For detailed information about deploying Windows Server 2016 in Server Core mode, see [Configure and Manage Server Core Installations](../../get-started/Getting-Started-with-Server-Core.md).
+For detailed information about deploying Windows Server 2016 in Server Core mode, see [Install Server Core](../../get-started/Getting-Started-with-Server-Core.md).

 ### Step 1.1: Connecting to the cluster nodes